Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature: Introduction

-where $\Delta$ is the nonnegative Laplace operator, $R$ is the scalar curvature of $g$ and $L^{*}$is the formal $L^{2}-$adjoint of $L$.
+where $\Delta$ is the nonnegative Laplace operator, $R$ is the scalar curvature of $g$ and $L^{*}$is the formal $L^{2}-$adjoint of $L$, so $-\frac{1}{2} (L^*L W)_j = \nabla^i (LW_{ij})$.
 These coupled equations are called the \textit{conformal constraint equations}.
-When $\tau$ is constant, the system (\ref{CE}) becomes uncoupled (since $d\tau=0$ in the vector equation) and a complete description of the situation was achieved by Isenberg (see \cite{BI}).
-When $\tau$ is not constant, the problem is much harder and there are still many situations where the solvability of the system (\ref{CE}) is not known.
-Recently, many progresses have been made by several authors.
-Let us cite for instance: \begin{itemize} \item Isenberg-Moncrief \cite{IM}, Maxwell \cite{Maxwell05} for near CMC-results (i.e. $\tau$ closes to be constant), \item Holst-Nagy-Tsogtgerel \cite{HNT} for far from CMC-results with a smallness assumption on $\sigma$, depending only on $g$ and $\tau$. \item Dahl-Gicquaud-Humbert \cite{DGH} who proved that the non-existence of solutions to some limit equations leads to the solvability of (\ref{CE}). \end{itemize} In this paper, we develop two new methods for solving the coupled system (\ref{CE}).
+When $\tau$ is constant, the system \eqref{CE} becomes uncoupled (since $d\tau=0$ in the vector equation) and a complete description of the situation was achieved by Isenberg (see \cite{BI}).
+When $\tau$ is not constant, the problem is much harder and there are still many situations where the solvability of the system \eqref{CE} is not known.
+Recently, much progress has been made by several authors.
+Let us cite for instance: \begin{itemize} \item Isenberg-Moncrief \cite{IM}, Maxwell \cite{Maxwell05} for near CMC-results (i.e. $\tau$ close to constant), \item Holst-Nagy-Tsogtgerel \cite{HNT} and Maxwell \cite{Maxwell} for far from CMC-results with a smallness assumption on $\sigma$, depending only on $g$ and $\tau$. \item Dahl-Gicquaud-Humbert \cite{DGH} who proved that non-existence of solutions to a certain limit equations ensures the solvability of \eqref{CE}. \end{itemize} In this paper, we develop two new methods for solving the coupled system \eqref{CE}.
 The first one is based on Schaefer's fixed points which turns out to be more efficient in this situation than an application of Schauder's fixed point theorem as used in \cite{DGH}, \cite{HNT} and \cite{Maxwell}.
 This method has several applications.
-In particular, it simplifies the proof of the main theorem in \cite{DGH} (which requires a smallness condition on $\frac{d\tau}{\tau}$, see Theorem \ref{theoremofDHG}), it allows to recover an existence result provided $\sigma$ is small enough (depending only on $g$ and $\tau$) as noticed in \cite{HNT} and \cite{Maxwell} (see Proposition \ref{farCMCofMawell}).
+In particular, it greatly simplifies the proof of the main theorem in \cite{DGH} (see Theorem \ref{theoremofDHG}) and allows to recover an existence result provided $\sigma$ is small enough in $L^\infty$ (depending only on $g$ and $\tau$) as noticed in \cite{HNT} and \cite{Maxwell} (see Proposition \ref{farCMCofMawell}).
 Furthermore, it gives an unifying point of view of these results.
-It is also worth noting that another effort to obtain the far from CMC-result, adding a parameter $t$ in some neighborhood of $0$, has been recently presented in \cite{G-NQA} throughout implicit function theorem.\\
+It is also worth noting that another effort to obtain the far from CMC-result has been recently presented in \cite{G-NQA} using the implicit function theorem.\\